havrak/DotFiles/README.md

 # GNU/LINUX Dotfiles

-In this repository are my personal arch/antergos dotfiles used on my laptops (Thinkpad x240 and HP EliteBook 8470p) and desktop.
-Terminal I use is st which is hardcoded to i3 config.
+In this repository are my personal dotfiles which I use on my arch system.
+Terminal is hardcoded to i3 config.

 # Programs that have configs in this repo
 + i3-gaps